jruffet/docker-shogigui/README.md

 Note that doing so will save space, but building the image again will take longer.

-## Running ShogiGUI as a container
+## Running ShogiGUI inside a container
 ```bash
 ./docker-shogigui --run
 ```